 Food poisoning is caused by substances in foods or beverages, including:

 Infants and the elderly are at increased risk for food poisoning.
 Other factors that increase your chances of getting food poisoning include:

 After you consume the contaminated food or beverage, there is a delay before symptoms arise.
 This delay is called an incubation period.
 It can last hours or weeks.
 Symptoms include:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-You may be asked to provide a sample of your stool or vomit for testing.
 If you have some of the food that you think made you sick, you may be asked to bring it in to be tested.
-Blood tests may be done to asses kidney function, blood salts and acid-base balance, and the presence of a blood infection.
-A urinalysis may also be performed.

 Most types of food poisoning improve in 12-48 hours.
 There aren't many treatments available to speed your recovery from food poisoning.

 Drink plenty of fluids.
 If you are severely ill, you may need IV fluids.

 Some types of bacterial food poisoning can be treated with antibiotics.